eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 With so many different possible ways to introduce linear regression, it's easy to get lost and drown.
 So what I've done is take the time to really dig into the machinery, and explain how all of this linear regression stuff hangs together, without mentioning any discipline-specific names.
-This might be helpful for people who have had some exposure to linear regression before, and some fuzzy recollection of what it might be, but really wants to see how everything fits together.
+This post will hopefully be helpful for people who have had some exposure to linear regression before, and some fuzzy recollection of what it might be, but really wants to see how everything fits together.

+There's going to be a fair amount of math (enough to properly explain the gist of linear regression), but I'm really not emphasizing proofs here, in favor of explaining the various flavors of linear regression.

 ## Intro and Road map